CHAPTER V: Kingside Castling (Castiel)

 CASTIEL

 "FIRST OF all, I would like to thank you for meeting me.
-You possibly have a lot on your plate right now, so I really appreciate you making the time."
+You possibly have a lot on your plate right now, so I appreciate you making the time."

 "You may be the USC's chief-of-staff, but you're still one of my constituents.
 Lagi akong nagme-make time para makinig sa inyo," sabi ni Antoinette Santibanez.
 Her layered haircut bounced as she took the seat across mine.
 "Hey, I've been hearing whispers that you were suspended.
 Totoo ba 'yon?"